-This course is a study of educational philosophies that have influenced Christian education because of their respective responses to the metaphysical, epistemological and axiological questions.
-The study provides an investigation into the contemporary influence of alternative philosophies on the ministry of Christian education.
+This course is a study of educational philosophies and historical movements that have influenced Christian education because of their respective responses to the metaphysical, epistemological and axiological questions.
+The study provides an investigation into the historical framework and contemporary influence of alternative philosophies and educational theories on the ministry of Christian education ministry.